Principles of Pleckgate Remote Learning

 How will you work with me to help my child who needs additional support from adults at home to access remote education?

 We recognise that some pupils, for example some pupils with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
-We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those students.
+We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those pupils.
 In the first instance, if you are struggling with remote education please contact the school immediately so we can put additional support in place.
-During periods of lockdown, you will be receiving a weekly call from a member of staff where you can raise any concerns that you may have.
-You can also contact our SENCO directly at: email@example.com

 The person in school with responsibility for remote learning is Mr R Hamilton (Deputy Headteacher)